 Employee training is a continuous process in any organization.
 It's not only important for new employees but also for existing employees who need to learn emerging skills within their roles and have..

 The term "digital native" was originally coined by Marc Prensky back in 2001.
-The term implied that a new generation of learners was emerging, and that their learning curve in handling technology was..
+The term implied that a new generation of learners was emerging, and their learning curve with respect to handling..

 Struggling to put together enough content to form a corporate training course?
 Not to worry, there are many learning content sources that your organization can use to implement the programs you need...

 Knowledge transfer is a real challenge within most organizations.
 When done inefficiently, it can cost a company a lot of money and can have a real negative impact on personnel productivity.
 Because..

 If you are developing eLearning for your workforce, you may be considering adding a few evaluations or knowledge checks to ensure employees are getting the most from this experience.
 Many..

 Adaptive learning helps organizations provide personalized training to their employees.
 It's a solution to address the problem that a one-size-fits-all approach to learning, training, etc. simply..